BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Evaluation

+We deploy \boa on an AWS cluster in the Pollux setting (see Section \ref{sec:eval:setup}).
+Our real-world experiments both verify that \boa runs as expected in a production-style cluster and validate our simulation results.

-Job completion time and GPU usage are monitored by examining logging messages.
-The GPU usage statistics we report include the time from when a node first enters a ``starting'' state until it is marked for release by the allocation policy.
-In practice, there is some additional time from when a node is marked to be released until it is fully reclaimed by the cloud provider.
-Because this additional time is controlled by the cloud provider's autoscaling infrastructure, it will vary from one cloud platform to the next, and we cannot directly optimize it.
+\subhead{Measurement.} The GPU usage statistics we report include the time from when a node first enters a ``starting'' state until it is marked for release by the allocation policy.
+In practice, there is some additional time from when a node is marked for release until it is fully reclaimed by the cloud provider.
+This additional time is controlled by the cloud provider's autoscaling infrastructure, varies from one cloud platform to the next, and cannot be directly optimized.
 We therefore exclude this reclamation time from our usage statistics.
-Appendix \ref{sec:usage} shows that reclamation time affects all policies we consider, but has a smaller impact on \boa than the competitor policies.
+Appendix~\ref{sec:usage} shows that reclamation time affects all policies we consider, but has a smaller impact on \boa than the competitor policies.